Nicholas Aylward Vigors

 Nicholas Aylward Vigors (1785 – 26 October 1840) was an Irish zoologist and politician.
-He popularized the classification of birds on the basis of the quinarian system.
+He was known to popularize the classification of birds on the basis of the quinarian system.

 Early life

 Vigors was born at Old Leighlin, County Carlow, in 1785.
 He was the first son of Capt.
 Nicholas Aylward Vigors, who served in the 29th (Worcestershire) Regiment, and his first wife, Catherine Vigors, daughter of Solomon Richards of Solsborough.
 He matriculated at Trinity College, Oxford, in November 1803, and was admitted at Lincoln's Inn in November 1806.
 Without completing his studies, he served in the army during the Peninsular War from 1809 to 1811 and was wounded in the Battle of Barossa on 5 March 1811.
 Though he had not yet completed his studies, he still published "An inquiry into the nature and extent of poetick licence" in London in 1810.
 He then returned to Oxford to continue his studies and achieved his Bachelor of Arts in 1817 and Master of Arts in 1818.
 He practiced as a barrister and became a Doctor of Civil Law in 1832.